 Consider using a tripod to keep the camera steady too.
-You can then use come basic video editing software to add titles and edit out the mistakes or switch between different shots.
+You can then use some basic video editing software to add titles and edit out the mistakes or switch between different shots.

 Videos should be about 3 to 4 minutes long.
 Often even shorter videos work best, especially those meant to be shared on social media.
 See what length works for your audience.

 Keywords are related to what your video is about.
 If you’re selling dog training videos online, some keywords could be “dog training” or “obedience training,” for example.
 You put those keywords in your video title, the description, and tags.

 Having those keywords in place tells the search engine what the content of the video and means when people search for videos like yours, they’ll find them.

 You can find “hot” keywords in your niche that get a lot of searches using Google’s Keyword Tool.
 You can also check out videos from your competitors and use the same keywords as they do.

 4. Include Effective Calls to Action

 The whole point of your YouTube videos is to attract viewers who then take some sort of action that gets them closer to being your customer.
-Usually you don’t directly sell something in a YouTube.
-Instead you’re generating leads that you can market to on a continual basis.
+Usually, you don’t directly sell something in a YouTube.
+Instead, you’re generating leads that you can market to on a continual basis.